 Xbox E3 2019

 Xbox came out all guns blazing at the Microsoft E3 Conference on Sunday.
-The company used the show as the launch point for its next generation Xbox 2 console, which is currently codenamed Project Scarlett.
+The company used the show as the launch point for its next generation Xbox Series X console.
 Full technical specifications, its final name and price weren’t disclosed at the show, but from what little we do know, it looks pretty awesome.

 As expected the Xbox 2 will be based on AMD CPU architecture, GPU technology and feature a “next generation” SSD.
 According to Microsoft, it’ll be able to play games at 8K resolutions, be ray tracing-enabled and capable of playing titles at frame rates higher than 60fps.
 This puts it on a par with what we know of the PS5 thus far.

 We also know it’ll be released “during the holiday season” next year and have the Halo Infinite all but confirmed as a launch title.
 If that wasn’t enough to get you excited, Microsoft also used the keynote to announce it will be taking over Tim Schafer’s Double Fine Studios.
 The move means Psychonauts 2 will likely appear on the Xbox 2.
 But more importantly, it also means the studio will work on a load of Xbox 2 exclusive titles, which is awesome news.
 Outside of this there were fresh details on Gears 5 and many other first-party titles.